 Onboarding And Induction Are The Ramps For Integrating New Hires

-Recruitment, onboarding and induction are a critical part of the employee experience.
+Recruitment, onboarding and induction are a critical part of the employee experience and integrating new hires.

 To successfully bring on a new hire who fits your company culture and the experiences you seek, requires that little bit extra.